drtoss/pyqs/README.md

 So, if you are interested, you can fetch the work in progress here.
 For now, you’ll need to modify the ‘build\_pbs\_ifl’ script to tell it where to find swig and where to find the OpenPBS source tree.
-This script builds the pbs\_ifl module using pieces that are normally part of PTL.
-It also creates nas\_utils.py as a subset of the BatchUtils class in PTL.
+This script builds the pbs\_ifl module to give python access to PBS's IFL routines.

 Pieces:
 * nas\_field\_format.py -- Functions to compute string values for fields
 * nas\_layout.py -- The layout engine that handles field justification, widths, headers, etc.
-* nas\_pbsutil.py -- Python versions of C routines used by C qstat
+* nas\_pbsutil.py -- Interfaces to PBS not supplied by pbs\_ifl.i
 * nas\_qstat -- Main routine of python qstat
 * nas\_qstat.1 -- Man page for nas\_qstat
 * nas\_qstat\_userexits.3 -- Man page for nas\_qstat user exit callouts